-Doctors sometimes struggle with these patients, wondering how to deal with both issues at once.
+Doctors sometimes struggle with these patients and debate how to deal with both issues at once.
 In the past, people with addictions and mental health issues received less than optimal care as a result of these struggles.
 Sometimes, they received care for just one issue, while the other issue was allowed to grow stronger.
 Sometimes, they received care from two separate sets of providers, and those providers might not have shared information properly.
 As a result, many of these patients did not succeed in their treatment programs.

 Making an Assessment

 The National Institute on Drug Abuse reports that this model of integrated treatment should be used to help all people who are struggling with issues of substance abuse.
-By crafting a plan that addresses many issues at the same time, doctors can do their part to help addicts rebuild their lives, and with that strong foundation, a relapse is less likely.
+By crafting a plan that addresses many issues at the same time, doctors can do their part to help patients rebuild their lives.
+With a strong and healthy foundation, a relapse is less likely.

 - Integrate information about the mental illness into feedback given

-Similarly, some addictions are best treated with medications like methadone.
+Similarly, some addictions are treated with medications like suboxone.
 These medications might interact with medications the person takes for mental illness.
 By receiving care in an integrated model from one provider, the risk of medication interactions can be reduced.
 This sole provider can check the medications, ensure they’re safe to take together, and help prevent problems before they occur.